-They have all wound up in the Village for rocking the boat or for trying to leave governmental service or for trying to deprive the government of their scientific inventions, etc. In this post-Cold War world that we live in it’s much easier to get McGoohan’s concept – often misunderstood from the 1960s to early 1990s – that the Villagekeepers work for a secret one-world government and the whole notion of “which side are you on” is part of the overall deception.
+They have all wound up in the Village for rocking the boat or for trying to leave governmental service or for trying to deprive the government of their scientific inventions, etc. In this post-Cold War world that we live in it’s much easier to get McGoohan’s concept – often misunderstood from the 1960s to early 1990s – that the Villagekeepers work for an aspiring one-world government and the whole notion of “which side are you on” is part of the overall deception.

 Though The Prisoner is often classified as Science Fiction it is even more accurate to define it as a Kafkaesque allegory.
 The series and its storylines thus function in a way that transcends the usual notions of continuity.
 In other words you can’t really think of The Prisoner in the “realistic” way that fans can think of Star Trek and its offshoots.

 The Prisoner is like The Trial with science-fiction elements added.
 The program’s central conflict involves the Individual against the forces of conformity, especially governmental forces.
 This has become MORE relevant since the end of the Cold War, not less relevant.

 McGoohan took his cue largely from George Orwell with background details of the Village.
 Everyone is under constant video and audio surveillance, people who displease the Big Brother-style Villagekeepers simply disappear and slogans are driven home through constant repetition.